The #1 Millionaire-Maker Stock

 The smart money is piling into the “Frenzy Phase,” the final phase of what could be the single most explosive tech boom of our lifetimes.
 The second phase of this boom has already created 600,000 new millionaires.

-But Warren Buffett, Jeff Bezos, Jamie Dimon, and 16 other prolific billionaires are getting positioned to capitalize on the next crop of tech stocks.
+Jeff Bezos, Jamie Dimon, and 17 other prolific billionaires are getting positioned to capitalize on the next crop of tech stocks.

 And the winners in this final phase of the tech boom are likely companies you’ve never heard of.
 The biggest wins will come from the smallest companies: microcaps.
 Just as Apple, Netflix, Microsoft, and Amazon started small, these small companies have great products or services, great leadership, and great potential.